CMU-17313Q/cmu-17313q-f24-nodebb-f24-NodeBB/UserGuide.md

 ### How to Use
 1. **For Students:**
-   - When creating a new post, check the **"Post Anonymously"** option. you can choose to be annonymous to all, none or your students.
+   - When creating a new post, check the **"Post Anonymously"** option. you can choose to be anonymous to all, none or your students.
    - Submit your post as usual.
 Your identity will remain hidden from other users.

 ### Testing